UCLA Travel Study Student Guide

 - Other UC Students: Transcripts are available after October 15.

 - Non-UC Students: Official hard copy transcripts are usually available after October 1.

-Beginning in March, you can view your course enrollments and any outstanding balance for your program on URSA.
-Use URSA to pay your balance by the final payment deadline.
-After October 1, you can use URSA to view your grades and order transcripts.
+Beginning in March, you can view your course enrollments and any outstanding balance for your program on MyUCLA.
+Use MyUCLA to pay your balance by the final payment deadline.
+After October 1, you can use MyUCLA to view your grades and order transcripts.

 Lost ID or Password

-If you forget your URSA logon ID or password, you can look up your logon ID and reset your password at the URSA Web site.
+If you forget your MyUCLA logon ID or password, you can look up your logon ID and reset your password at the MyUCLA website.

 As a registered Travel Study program participant, you can retrieve your online application for important program details and update some of your personal information.

 You will need to enter your name, program and date of birth.
 Your Travel Study registration number, which was sent to you in your confirmation e-mail, is also required.
 For assistance with a lost registration number please e-mail our office.

 You can do the following via the retrieve function:

 - Learn the date, time, and location of your predeparture orientation